Joseph A. Suneg: Construction

-After three design concepts, one of which was highlighted in a 1939 national architectural trade journal, and another for its innovative use of salvaged granite from the planned razing of the Old Post Office (Omaha, Nebraska), Suneg settled on an Anglo-Saxon architecture design with Early English Gothic period details such as a rusticated stone exterior, steep pitched roof, and open nave emphasizing horizontality, simple lines, and fine proportions.
+After three design concepts, one of which was highlighted in a 1939 national architectural trade journal, and another for its innovative use of salvaged granite from the planned razing of the Old Post Office (Omaha, Nebraska), Suneg settled on an English Gothic architecture design with Early English Gothic period details such as a rusticated stone exterior, steep pitched roof, and open nave emphasizing horizontality, simple lines, and fine proportions.
 Charles Jay Connick of Boston designed the stained glass windows.
 The architect Leo A Daly was chosen and in May 1941 ground was broken.
 On Sunday, June 14, 1942 with 800 persons in attendance, Archbishop James Hugh Ryan dedicated the new church.
-The total cost of the building was approximately $140,000.
+The total cost of the building was approximately $150,000.

 Throughout his tenure as pastor, Father Suneg's leadership and vision seamlessly balanced such historical continuity with evolving liturgical functionality.
 For example, original 1941 Pre-Vatican II interior layout design features such as the chancel sanctuary with high altar and altar rails have been retained with the addition of a versus populum altar installed by Msgr.
 Suneg in the mid 1960s from a modified console table.
 Other examples of Father Suneg's original handicraft included the hand-hammered copper front doors and the mosaic backdrop behind the Mary statue in the bell tower chapel.

 Construction of the new school located to the east of the church was started in 1950 and completed by September 1951.